javo0101/introGIS/sections/09-changing-the-map-style.md

 # 9. Changing the Map Style

-Let's change the attribute so that it shows the percent Black population of New York City's neighborhoods.
+Let's change the attribute so that colors instead represent the percentage of Black population in New York City's neighborhoods.

 1. Under **Choose an attribute to show**, select `BINHP` which stands for Black Non-Hispanic Population.
 2. Click around with the Drawing Styles to see which you think works best.
-I would suggest using the first option, a choropleth map style that shows the value by the intensity of the color.<!-- todo: new term for the glossary: cloropleth -->
+I would suggest using the first option, a choropleth map style that shows the value by the intensity of the color.<!-- TODO: new term for the glossary: cloropleth -->

 Let's change the color to something that makes sense.

 1. In the **Counts and Amounts** (Color) box click **Options**.
 2. Click **Symbols**, and change the color.
-I'm selecting the black/white color ramp since I think it fits in with the story I'm trying to tell.
+I'm selecting the black/white color ramp since I think it fits in with the story I'm trying to tell.<!-- TODO: Should we add "color ramp" as a glossary term? -->
 3. Once you've chosen your color ramp, click **OK**.
 4. Optional: You can click on **Classify** if you want to change how the data is visualized and how many categories are created.
 "Natural breaks" is a good option because it increases variability between classes while decreasing it within classes.
 5. Click the **OK** button at the bottom of the Layers Panel.